jonathan-r-jones/Composable-Batch-Files/README.md

-To see the help for a particular batch file type in the batch file name without a parameter or add "/?" or a " -help".
+To see the help for a particular batch file, type in the batch file name and "/?" or "-help".
 For example:

 ![](git.png)